faisalanjum/InvestGPT/README.md

 # InvestGPT
-Create a Language Model to help answer basic Finance related questions
+Create a Language Model (from first principles & using modern tools) to help answer basic investment related questions